Davinchi101/Dashboard/README.md

 # Dashboard Challenge

-Welcome to your Dashboard Challenge! 🚀
+Welcome to the Dashboard Challenge! 🚀

 ## Getting Started